sjms00/aws-bootcamp-cruddur-2023/journal/week1.md

 - make sure to unlock the port on the port tab
 - open the link for 4567 in your browser
 - append to the url to `/api/activities/home`

-- I get back this json
+I get back this json:

 ![json_in_browser](_docs/assets/week1/Json_gitpod.png)

 ### Add Dockerfile